Prakruti275/To-Do-List/README.md

 # To-Do-List
-im making To-Do List using Python and Django
+Im making To-Do List using Python and Django